erlandbo/TDT4290/models/SSED/README.md

 python build_dataset.py -a ../../data/audio_01112022_1.WAV -d ../../data/lidar_data_with_audio_timestamps_nov_01_1.csv
 python build_dataset.py -a ../../data/audio_01112022_2.WAV -d ../../data/lidar_data_with_audio_timestamps_nov_01_2.csv
 ```
+Note: Building the dataset might take some minutes because the audio-recordings must be loaded.

 The command will split the 80% of the dataset to training, 10% of the dataset to validation and 10% of the dataset to testing.

 # Train and inference
 You may require significant hardware-resources for training the model.
-A Nvidia Tesla T4 GPU or similar is sufficient.
+A Nvidia RTX 3060 12GB or Nvidia Tesla T4 GPU or similar is sufficient.

 To train the model:
 ```bash